 STEP 1: PUSH VALUES INTO THE DATA LAYER

 The first step is to set up the data layer.
 The data layer is a key part of working with Google Tag Manager.
-It holds information you want to process in an array that can be read by Google Tag Manager, where it then gets pushed to Google Analytics.
+It holds information you want to process in an object that can be read by Google Tag Manager, where it then gets pushed to Google Analytics.

 The data layer needs to be configured by someone with access to your site code, typically a web developer.
 They should add the data layer to your site’s code before the GTM script, using the following syntax:

 'event' : 'eventName',

 Simo Ahava’s always-helpful blog discusses the specifics of this syntax: https://www.simoahava.com/gtm-tips/datalayer-declaration-vs-push/.
 Also, this post provides some examples of different data layer pushes: GTM dataLayer.push Examples (Standard, Ecommerce, Advanced)

 So, if you were interested in tracking page types and login status, it would look something like this: